 I know.
+The drywall anchor!
 It’s a big, scary looking thing but once I explain it, it’ll be about as scary as a chocolate covered cotton ball.
 I’ll be calling it a drywall anchor through this post by the way because that’s what it’s called in my area in Canada.
 You might refer to it as sheetrock and a sheetrock anchor, but it’s the same thing.

-So, we’ve all been there I’m sure … hung a nice full sized cow on our wall only to have it fall down in the middle of the night, scaring the farts right out of the cat.
+We’ve all been there I’m sure … hung a full sized cow on our wall only to have it fall down in the middle of the night, scaring the farts right out of the cat.
 It happens.
 But it doesn’t have to.

 It’s because those plastic anchors aren’t really meant for drywall.
-They’re usually meant for solid walls like concrete.
+They’re actually meant for solid walls like concrete.
 They *can* in certain circumstances be used for drywall but even the must robust plastic anchor can only hold around 10 pounds.
 So they’re very definitely light duty and don’t have a lot of holding power.

 Also known as the classic “Molly Bolt” or a molly wall anchor.
-THESE are the only drywall (sheetrock) anchors you should use. (bit of an exaggeration but honestly if you aren’t sure what to go with they are the best.
+THESE are the only drywall (sheetrock) anchors you should use. (bit of an exaggeration but honestly if you aren’t sure what to go with they are the best.)
 How do I know they’re the best?
-Just ask Bessie.
+Just ask Bessie the cow.

 These are my favourite anchors.
-Yes there are others like screw in anchors and toggle bolts and a bunch of other things, but these are my favourites so that’s why I’m talking about them and telling you to use them too.
+Yes there are others like screw-in anchors, toggle bolts and a bunch of other things, but these Molly wall anchors are my favourites so that’s why I’m talking about them and telling you to use them too.

 When you buy a box of Hollow Wall Anchors there are 3 things you need to look for on the box: